-The disdain for passwords leads to a lot of bad password practices.
-This includes reusing passwords or keeping them basic.
-But steps to make passwords easier to remember also makes them easier for hackers to guess.
+Disdain for passwords leads to many bad password practices.
+These include reusing passwords or keeping them basic.
+However, steps to make passwords easier to remember also make them easier for hackers to guess.

 The password is often the last line of defence between criminals and your work and life data.
 So, with this in mind and for your password safety, we’ve broken down ways to get hacked and how to avoid being hacked!